marybeshaw/skill-building-program/badges-in-development/performance/_micro_user-expectations.md

 --------------------

 - [ ] You must be able to explain the goal topics above and how they are used.
-- [ ] Show a Performance master how you can use your knowledge of users' performance expectations to make better products.
+- [ ] Show how you can use your knowledge of users' performance expectations to make better products.
 - [ ] Try to put the "Time and user perceptions" chart to memory, as it is the most critical part of this badge.
 - [ ] Demonstrate how "Time and user perceptions" can be directly applied to how you code a UI.
 - [ ] Discuss performance-related frustrations and joys you've experienced in your own use of the web

 Suggested Study
 ---------------